yadomkar/CS255/Homework1/solution.md

 ### Analysis
 **Time Complexity:** $O(V \+ E)$
-- Where V is the number of vertices in the graph, and E is the number of edges in the graph.
+- Where V is the number of vertices, and E is the number of edges in the graph.
 - BFS visits all vertices in the graph and all edges which connect these vertices.

 **Space Complexity:** $O(V)$